MechanicalSoup/MechanicalSoup/docs/faq.rst

   automated testsuite.
 As of writing, MechanicalSoup is more actively maintained (only 1 really active developer and no activity the last two years for RoboBrowser).

+* `Selenium <http://selenium-python.readthedocs.io/>`__ is a much
+  heavier solution: it launches a real web-browser (Firefox, Chrome, ...) and controls it with inter-process communication.
+  Selenium is the right solution if you want to test that a website works properly with various browser (e.g. is the Javascript code you're writting compatible with all major browser on the market?), and it generally useful when you need JavaScript support.
+  Interacting with a simple website usually does not need such heaviness, and then MechanicalSoup is a simple, light and yet efficient alternative.